Psoriasis

 • Red, well-defined lesions that are covered by a thick scale.

-• May extend beyond the hairline.
+• May extend beyond the hairline, including presentation on the ear.

 • Itchy.